Find out more about the dental services available to you, how to find a dentist and how much you can expect to pay for treatment.

 If you need urgent dental treatment, your usual dental practice may be able to see you or direct you to another dental service.
 If you do not have a regular dentist or your emergency is out of hours, please call NHS 111 who will be able to advise you.
 They will also be able to advise about the cost of treatment.

-NHS Choices has further information about dentists, including a services finder, information about charges and what is and is not included as part of NHS dental treatment.
+The NHS website has further information about dentists, including a services finder, information about charges and what is and is not included as part of NHS dental treatment.

 There are also a number of national dentistry organisations that provide useful information, advice and guidance: